All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Joi Pricing Structure

 Joi operates on a subscription model with three main tiers.
-The Essential plan starts at $149 per month and includes compounded semaglutide, monthly physician consultations, and basic nutritional guidance.
+The important plan starts at $149 per month and includes compounded semaglutide, monthly physician consultations, and basic nutritional guidance.
 The Premium plan costs $297 monthly and adds access to tirzepatide, enhanced coaching support, and priority customer service.
-The Comprehensive plan reaches $399 per month, incorporating additional medications like metformin, detailed lab work analysis, and personalized meal planning.
+The thorough plan reaches $399 per month, incorporating additional medications like metformin, detailed lab work analysis, and personalized meal planning.

 Available Medications Through Joi